rusparrish/Visual-Thinking-Lens/docs/:docs:README.md

 ## Research Use

-This system was built independently inside GPT-4 as a recursive critique engine.
+This system was built independently inside AI as a recursive critique engine.
 If you’re working on **LLM visual alignment, interpretability tooling, or structural image reasoning**, you can reach out via:

 📧 russellgparrish@gmail.com